 30 women will learn about plant nurseries management, land right, financial management and trade.

 150 families of farmers are going to be part of 3 Forest Users Groups and help the authority of Langtang National Park in their reforestation project buffer zones of the park.
+Specific training on the use of GIS will be organized for the Park authorities.

 60 families of breeders will receive 15,000 plants in total for reforestation and cattle feeding.
 They will also attend a course on planting techniques and trees pruning for cattle feeding, as well as on the correct cattle diet.